grantcolley/aspect/README.md

     userId: number,
     name: string,
     email: string,
+    permission: string,
+    isVisible: boolean,
     isReadonlOnly: boolean,
     roles: Role[] = []
   ) {
     this.userId = userId;
     this.name = name;
     this.email = email;
+    this.permission = permission;
+    this.isVisible = isVisible;
     this.isReadonlOnly = isReadonlOnly;
     this.roles = roles;
   }